 Management, including the Interim Chief Executive Officer and Chief Financial Officer, has evaluated the effectiveness of the design and operation of Prophecy Coal's disclosure controls and procedures.
-As of June 30, 2013, the Interim Chief Executive Officer and Chief Financial Officer have each concluded that Prophecy Coal's disclosure controls and procedures, as defined in NI 52-109 are effective to achieve the purpose for which they have been designed except as follows: Prophecy Coal Corp. management identified two material weaknesses in internal controls regarding 2012 annual reporting, which have continued into 2013; being the consistent application of the Company's accounting policies and procedures during 2012 and for the six months ending June 30, 2013 by its wholly owned Mongolian subsidiaries and accounting for non-cash stock based compensation, both of which were communicated to the audit committee and the board of directors.
+As of September 30, 2013, the Interim Chief Executive Officer and Chief Financial Officer have each concluded that Prophecy Coal's disclosure controls and procedures, as defined in NI 52-109 are effective to achieve the purpose for which they have been designed except as follows: Prophecy Coal Corp. management identified two material weaknesses in internal controls regarding 2012 annual reporting, which have continued into 2013; being the consistent application of the Company's accounting policies and procedures during 2012 and for the nine months ending September 30, 2013 by its wholly owned Mongolian subsidiaries and accounting for non-cash stock based compensation, both of which were communicated to the audit committee and the board of directors.
 To mitigate these issues the Company hired in 2012 an internal auditor to report to the audit committee, increased accounting personnel and time in these two areas, and expanded the review diligence, prior to the finalization of the 2012 year end and first quarter 2013 consolidated financial statements.
 The internal auditor resigned in Q2, 2013 and the position remains vacant at this time, subject to replacement based on direction from the audit committee.
 The audit committee and management continue to work on enhancing Company practices and internal controls, in addition to refinements to developing Whistle Blower and Code of Conduct policies.
+The Company utilizes, and will continue to utilize, outside assistance and advice on new accounting pronouncements and complex accounting and reporting issues, which is common with companies of a similar size.